-Within text children may be named by their first name and year group/class only.
+Within text (which should not be able to be used to identify children in any photograph) children may be named by their first name and year group/class only.
 In exceptional circumstances, parents may request that their child be given a pseudonym, or that they not be named at all.
 Parents are informed of this policy on their child's admission and it is their responsibility to inform the school of such a request.